heart image Heart attack image Unlocking the mystery of avoiding a heart attack

 CoQ10 And The Heart

+Another heart supplement that I would not be without is coenzyme q10.
 The heart is one of the few organs in the body to function continuously without resting; therefore, the heart muscle requires the highest level of energetic support.
-And any condition that cause a decrease in CoQ10 could impair the energetic capacity of the heart, thus leaving the tissues more susceptible to free radical attack.

 Statin Drugs can rob you of Co Q10!